DOCUMENT TSC-2026/B27 · BLOG POST 27, ENTERPRISE INNOVATION · REV. 01

 the lab will face.

-Some lab experiments will produce results that suggest a genuine business opportunity — a subscription model that generates 3x the LTV of a one-time purchase, a new channel that acquires customers at a fraction of the incumbent cost, a product format that generates higher engagement than anything in the current catalog.
+Some lab experiments will produce results that suggest a genuine business opportunity: a subscription model that generates multiples of the LTV of a one-time purchase, a new channel that acquires customers at a fraction of the incumbent cost, a product format that generates higher engagement than anything in the current catalog.
 When this happens, the organization faces a decision that the lab operating model is not designed to make: do we scale this, and if so, how?

 The maturity path from